-- 1. An Ordnance Survey based land plan to a suitable standard scale to clearly show: - The name and number of the relevant public highway. - All relevant land within the developer's ownership edged red. - Any land proposed to be dedicated by the developer as highway maintainable at public expense shaded pink. - Any areas of the existing public highway required to be stopped up to enable the works hatched red. - The route and number of any public right of way affected or adjacent to the proposed works. - A north point. - The name of the site, name of the applicant, date and scale in a title box.
+- 1. An Ordnance Survey based land plan to a suitable standard scale to clearly show: - The name & number of the relevant public highway. - All relevant land within the developers ownership edged red. - Any land proposed to be dedicated by the developer as highway maintainable at public expense shaded pink - Any areas of the existing public highway required to be stopped up to enable the works hatched red.

-- 2. A topographical survey to an appropriate scale to clearly show: - All surface details of the relevant highway and adjacent land including existing ground levels extending beyond the proposed limits of the works for a sufficient distance in all relevant directions to ensure horizontal and vertical carriageway alignments can be checked appropriate to the design speed along all approached. - The locations and details of all piped ditches, culverts, voids and underground watercourses. - The locations and details of all underground and over-ground services, cables, ducts, inspection chambers and manholes etc. - The positions and details of all sewers and drains including gullies and manholes and invert level information. - Locations of trees and any root protection area, or a tree survey. - Survey control information. - A north point. - 3.
-A layout plan to clearly show the following proposals or information: - The horizontal design of the highway works including carriageway, cycleway and footway alignments together with tie-in details. - Verges and landscaping. - Carriageway markings, traffic signs and other street furniture. - Street, footway and footpath lighting. - Highway drainage including gully, interceptor, catch-pit and manhole positions, gully connections, pipe runs and outfalls. - Alterations required to existing sewers and underground or over-ground services and equipment. - Works required to any public rights of way including gates, stiles, surfacing etc. - A north point.
+- The route and number of any public right of way affected or adjacent to the proposed works. - A north point - The name of the site, name of the applicant, date and scale in a title box. - 2.
+A topographical survey to an appropriate scale to clearly show: - All surface details of the relevant highway and adjacent land including existing ground levels extending beyond the proposed limits of the works for a sufficient distance in all relevant directions to ensure horizontal and vertical carriageway alignments can be checked appropriate to the design speed along all approached. - The locations and details of all piped ditches, culverts, voids and underground watercourses. - The locations and details of all underground and over-ground services, cables, ducts, inspection chambers and manholes etc. - The positions and details of all sewers and drains including gullies and manholes and invert level information. - Survey control information. - A north point. - 3.
+A layout plan to clearly show the following proposals or information: - The horizontal design of the highway works including carriageway, cycleway and footway alignments together with tie-in details. - Verges and landscaping. - Carriageway markings, traffic signs and other street furniture. - Street, footway and footpath lighting. - Highway drainage including gully, interceptor, catch-pit and manhole positions, gully connections, pipe runs and outfalls. - Alterations required to existing sewers and underground or overground services and equipment. - Works required to any public rights of way including gates, stiles, surfacing etc. - A north point. - 4.
+A vertical section drawing or drawings clearly showing the following proposals or information: - The longitudinal vertical design of the highway works including carriageway, cycleway and footway alignments providing both existing and proposed level information, together with tie in details.

-- 4. A vertical section drawing or drawings clearly showing the following proposals or information: - The longitudinal vertical design of the highway works including carriageway, cycleway and footway alignments providing both existing and proposed level information, together with tie in details. - The longitudinal vertical design of underground sewers including manhole locations, invert levels and ground cover details. - Cross sectional vertical design of the highway works including carriageway, cycleway and footway cross falls. - 5.
-Full construction details including: - Carriageway, cycleway, footway and verge, kerbing, gullies and manholes (in compliance with the Highway Authority's standard construction details, and material specification).
+- The longitudinal vertical design of underground sewers including manhole locations, invert levels and ground cover details. - Cross sectional vertical design of the highway works including carriageway, cycleway and footway cross falls.

+5. Full construction details including:

+• Carriageway, cycleway, footway & verge, kerbing, gullies and manholes (in compliance with the Highway Authority's standard construction details, and material specification).